dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

   * This is the SSDT-PMC, for Intel true 300+ series only, this device is missing from ACPI in recent boards and helps to bring back NVRAM support.
 * `6.
 AWAC - Context-Aware AWAC Disable and RTC Fake`
   * This is the SSDT-AWAC/RTC0, its purpose  is to fix the system clocks found on newer hardware
 * `7.
+USB Reset     - Reset USB controllers to allow hardware mapping`
+  * This is SSDT-RHUB, used for resetting USB ports in macOS for Asus's Z490 motherboards
+* `8.
 Dump DSDT  - Automatically dump the system DSDT`
   * Dumps your DSDT from your firmware